 Session Videos to Guide You to Personal Injury Success

-Over 13 session videos with Dr. Grant where he will guide you through everything it takes to construct a strong personal injury case.
+During 10 session videos Dr. Grant will guide you through the steps of what it takes to construct a strong personal injury case.

 Implement Positive Personal Injury Practices Immediately

-Each session gives you practical methods that can be applied to your practice.
-In essence, you are given a proven formula that can be applied over and over to achieve optimal results.
+Each session gives you practical methods that can be applied to your practice, using proven tools give you solid direction in achieving optimal results.

 Become Certified in Pragma’s Colossus Training Methods

-We have certificate programs that ensure your key team members are prepared to understand the state of medical care an injured person should receive and how to communicate effectively among care givers, legal representation and insurers about the recovery process and outcomes of care that the patient/client/claimant has received.
+We have certificate programs that ensure your key team members are prepared to understand how to effectively communicate the medical care an injured person should receive and how to communicate successfully with all care givers, legal representation and insurers about the injured persons recovery process and the final outcome of their care.